-So, how do you decide between the Amex Platinum vs. Chase Sapphire Reserve?
-Read on to see which factors you should consider as well as Bankrate’s analysis of Amex rewards points vs. Chase Sapphire Reserve points values.
+So, how do you decide between the Amex Platinum and Chase Sapphire Reserve?
+Read on to see which factors you should consider when deciding which card is best for you.

 As you compare the Amex Platinum vs. Chase Sapphire Reserve, here are the main details you should consider.

 |Chase Sapphire Reserve||Amex Platinum|